avidbots/flatland/docs/core_functions/model_plugins.rst

 Writing Model Plugins
 =====================
 Flatland is designed with extensibility in mind.
-Users can write their own Plugins to tailor the simulator for their specific purposes.
+Users can write their own Plugins to tailor the simulator for their specific needs.
 A Model Plugin is a plugin that is attached to a specific model and perform specific functions for that model.
+You can check flatland_plugins for existing examples of plugins.

 ModelPlugin Base Class Overview
 -------------------------------